AmirAgassi/codex-agent-view/README.md

 # Codex Agent View

+This was a 4-shot slop project I made for Codex to replicate Claude Code's agents view (see https://code.claude.com/docs/en/agent-view) and better utilize my new Codex plan at work after 5.6 Sol dropped.
+I'm pretty happy with how it turned out, all things considered.

 A keyboard-first terminal dashboard for persistent Codex sessions that opens every chat in the native Codex TUI.
 It uses [Codex App Server](https://developers.openai.com/codex/app-server) directly, so sessions continue while the dashboard is closed and pending approvals are replayed when it reconnects.

-> "This was a 4-shot slop project I made for Codex to replicate Claude Code's agents view (see https://code.claude.com/docs/en/agent-view) and better utilize my new Codex plan at work after 5.6 Sol dropped.
-I'm pretty happy with how it turned out, all things considered."

 This is an unofficial community project and is not affiliated with or endorsed by OpenAI or Anthropic.